Fight, Flight, Freeze webcast

 Episode 1: Flight

 Both Claude Vivier and Giacinto Scelsi found themselves in difficult places in their lives.
 Both of them looked for inspiration in the Far East, and both of them found a way to use their music as a means of dealing with their crises.
 As a result, the music they wrote is highly personal and exceptionally powerful.
-During the the 2020 pandemic, Nicholas Moroz, a young composer from the UK, used the crisis to compose an exciting new piece for Lonelinoise, a duet for english horn and trombone.
+During the the 2020 pandemic, Nicholas Moroz, a young composer from the UK, used the crisis to compose an new piece for Lonelinoise, a duet for the english horn and trombone.

 Episode 2: Fight

-Episode 3; Freeze
+Episode 3: Freeze